Gpsnm/automatic-readme-generator/README.md

  * [Questions](#Questions)

 ## Installation
-install
+there is no need to install.
 ## How is your project used?
-project
+the project is used by opening the index.mjs file in the intergrated terminal, and calling node index.mjs
 ## license
-TOMCAST
+NONE
 ## Contributors
-contributor
+none
 ## Tests
-tests
+does not require
 ## Questions
-Any questions about this project please send me a message on <a href="https://github.com/git">git</a> or email me at [afdam](mailto:afdam)
+Any questions about this project please send me a message on <a href="https://github.com/gpsnm">gpsnm</a> or email me at [adam-willetts@hotmail.co.uk](mailto:adam-willetts@hotmail.co.uk)